alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Provide Identification & Fee Requirements

-In addition to general case information regarding the record of interest, the requesting party will be required to provide a government-issued photo ID.
+In addition to general case information regarding the record of interest, the requesting party may need to provide a government-issued photo ID.
 This is especially relevant for confirming the eligibility of the requestor to access the record.
 Where a government-issued ID may not be available, requestors may be informed of any alternative forms of identification to bring along while scheduling their appointment.
 Also, requestors are generally charged a nominal fee which will cover the cost of the record search and any copies requested.

 How do I Access Alabama Criminal Court Records via Mail?